 Now what does a technology born in the world of video gaming have to do with producing cars, you may ask.
 VR is predominantly used these days in the development of cars, where designers and engineers need to have a better idea of what they are working on.
 That is why software developers have such a prominent role in today’s automotive industry.
 They put together the virtual renderings of the products where physical mock-ups used to be the norm, and in this way save a lot of time and money in the production process.
 This technology also figures on the assembly line, where, through the use of augmented reality headsets, line workers will have an easier time matching an aligning everything and thus recuing error and improving efficiency.

-Engineers have also made a lot of headway in terms how cars are put together.
+Engineers as well as welders from a welding school or welding services have also made a lot of headway in terms how cars are put together.
 From new materials to make the panels out of, to the way those panels are joined together, things have moved on pretty far compared to even ten years ago.
 Even in something like welding, which normally you think of as something mundane and basic, new tech has come up with some clever solutions to improve the build quality of car through how they are fixed together.
 Companies like Inoxform are constantly researching and developing new methods like MIG-MAG welding, stick joining, and TIG welding, the net result of which is safer and more durable vehicles.